-In recent months, we’ve been proud to win dozens of new customers, many of which are in financial services or, at the very least, process credit card transactions on behalf of their own customers.
-These organizations want to leverage all the great benefits of containers across their environment, even in the most sensitive areas that deal with personal financial data.
-These environments are subject to a variety of regulatory and compliance requirements, though, so to be able to take a new technology into them requires being able to operate it in a way that meets those requirements.
+In recent months, we’ve been proud to win dozens of new customers, many of which are in financial services or, at the very least, process credit card transactions (involving American Express, JCB, Mastercard, Visa, Discover, and other card brands) on behalf of their own customers–which means they interact with cardholder data on a regular basis.
+These organizations want to leverage all the great benefits of containers across their environment, even in the most sensitive areas that deal with cardholder data.

-As we worked with these customers, we realized that while there’s a lot of great information on container security in general, like the Center for Internet Security’s Docker Security Benchmark and OpenShift’s Docker Security eBook, there’s relatively little information specifically about PCI compliance for containers.
+As we worked with these customers, we realized that while there’s a lot of great information on container security in general, like the Center for Internet Security’s Docker Security Benchmark and OpenShift’s Docker Security eBook, there’s relatively little information specifically about PCI compliance for containers (and exactly what is PCI compliance).
 So, in the spirit of helping customers solve real problems, we decided to change that through two main actions.

 Second, we invested significant R&D time to build, test, and document a detailed guide specifically focused on PCI compliance for containers.
 This first of its kind document is designed to provide clear alignment between the PCI DSS requirements, container ecosystem capabilities, and specific features customers can use within Twistlock to help enforce compliance–think of it like a checklist for maintaining and achieving PCI compliance.
-Our guide breaks down the standard section by section, discusses threats and countermeasures, and provides specific implementation guidance to help you implement necessary controls.
+Our guide breaks down the data security standard section by section, discusses threats and countermeasures, and provides specific implementation guidance to help you implement necessary controls, including critical tools such as a self-assessment questionnaire to help you see where you stand with respect to PCI DSS compliance.
+It also helps you understand issues such as why you need to develop a vulnerability management program, what kind of security parameters are involved, why you need a secure system rather than relying on a public network, the role that anti-virus software and firewall configurations play, and how to implement access control measures to limit data breaches involving not just credit card data but the sensitive authentication data that goes with it.
 All the recommendations in the guide are fully tested and supported directly by us for our customers.

 Since so many organizations rely on electronic payments today, we hope these actions will be broadly valuable to everyone using containers and we’re happy to make the guidance available for free on twistlock.com.